snozbot/fungus/Docs/fungus_docs/glossary.md

 <!-- ******************************* -->
 **Flowchart**:
-A Fungus Flowchart contains a set of Blocks, each containing Commands to be executed.
+A %Fungus Flowchart contains a set of Blocks, each containing Commands to be executed.

 <!-- ******************************* -->
 **Flow control**:
 A general term referring to how a computer decides what to do next.
-So it is deciding which Fungus Command or Unity code statement to execute next.
+So it is deciding which %Fungus Command or Unity code statement to execute next.
 Typical Flow commands include decision choices such as loops or IF-conditions etc.

 <!-- ******************************* -->
 **Flowchart item id**: